NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ***Before you map the conflict, you map your position relative to it.***

 ---

-## 1.7 What are the Five Stages in End of Conflict Framework?
+## 1.9 What Are the Five Stages in the End of Conflict Framework?

 Five stages: